Lessons For Black Birders Week 2025

 HOW DO I USE THESE LESSONS?

-Each day is outlined below with a theme, featured birder (and short video), lesson, activity, and journal prompt.
+Each day is outlined below with a theme and prompt from BlackAFinSTEM Collective, along with a featured birder (and short video), lesson, and activity.
 Lessons and activities will have in-depth explanations of how our educators typically teach the lesson or a link to a PDF/slide presentation.
-The theme and journal prompts coincide with the BlackAFinSTEM Collective hashtags for each day.
 Treat these outlines like a guide or menu and pick and choose what suites you!

 Additional lessons and information on Black birders can be found at the bottom of the page.